 Researching County-Held Certificates

-Purchasing tax lien certificates is a "buyer beware" proposition.
+Purchasing tax lien certificates is a "buyer beware" process.
 We strongly suggest you conduct due diligence in researching a certificate before purchasing.
-Care should be taken when evaluating these liens.
+Care should be taken when you review these liens.
 For example, the two-acre lot in Evergreen that appears to be a bargain, may actually be a parcel three-feet wide and five miles long, running along the side of a road.

 You may download the PIN and certificate amounts, as described in the County-Held Certificates (PDF)*.
 The PIN is a nine digit number starting with 300xxxxxx.
 You will need to research legal descriptions using the records available through the Jefferson County Assessor's Office; view maps at Jefferson County Map.
 You may also want to visit the property before making a decision.

-*The County-Held Certificates List is updated occasionally; it doesn’t change often.
+*The County-Held Certificates List is updated every couple of months or so; it doesn’t change often.